apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

     Even though the action is called `Change Comment`, it actually adds a comment to the Jira and does not affect existing comments.
  7. Keep clicking through until the operation is started.
 It may take a while for Jira to finish the bulk update once it is started.

-### Branching
+### Create a Release Branch

-After the date specified in the Jira comments has passed and blocking issues have been resolved, you can create a release branch in the main apache/ozone github repo.
+After the date specified in the Jira comments has passed and blocking issues have been resolved, you can create a release branch in the [apache/ozone](https://github.com/apache/ozone) Github repo.
 Name the branch after the major and minor version of the release, so patch releases can also be done off this branch.
 For example, If releasing 1.2.0, create a branch called `ozone-1.2` .
 All release related changes will go to this branch until the release is complete, after which some changes mentioned below will be cherry picked to `master`.

 ### Set up local environment